tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 There's all the little things I worry about too.
 I worry about how aggressive I come across.
 I worry if I'm not being vocal enough.
 I worry about what I wear to a stupid talk when _I'm_ the speaker, for fuck's sake.

-These could all be specific to who I am but, anecdotally, I know these are concerns shared by many other professional women I know.
+These could all be specific to who I am but, anecdotally, these are concerns shared by many other professional women I know.
 It's not just _your_ career you're representing.
 It's everyone else's too.

 **[Q]** ...